 - 3.1 Paragraph 34 of the NPPF and Strategic Policy 5 of the Local Plan Strategy both seek to ensure that development which generates significant movement, is located where the need to travel can be minimised and the use of sustainable travel maximised.
 Paragraph 40 of the NPPF states "Local Authorities should seek to improve the quality of parking in town centres so that it is convenient, safe and secure, including appropriate provision for motorcycles". - 3.2 The proposed development will undoubtedly create an increase in the level of traffic on surrounding roads by virtue of the increased intensity of use of the site.
-The volume and movement of traffic along Birmingham Road, Claypit Lane and Falkland Road will be particularly affected, with an increase in vehicles accessing and exiting the site from the new vehicular access points proposed to be formed within this area. - 3.3 Vehicular access into the site will be via 3 new points of entry, one from Birmingham Road, near opposite to the Travis Perkins building, the second from a new roundabout junction formed off Claypit Lane, to the north western edge of the site and lastly via a small scale access from Claypit Lane, to the south western edge of the site, which is proposed to serve 4 dwellings. - 3.4 The suitability of these points of access, from a highway safety viewpoint, have been considered by the Highways Authority, who consider that the Birmingham Road and roundabout accesses are appropriate to ensure safe access and egress to the site.
-Further precise details of the junctions are however necessary and as such, conditions requiring exact details and the provision of requisite visibility splays are recommended. - 3.5 The Claypit Lane access proposed to serve 4 new dwellings has raised an issue that currently remains outstanding awaiting the submission of further information from the applicant.
-Claypit Lane is presently a 60mph road and as such, the visibility splays required for the access, given this speed limit, are such that they could potentially need to cross land not within the ownership of the applicant, namely the field to the fore of New House.
-The applicant is undertaking a speed survey to determine what visibility splays will be required based upon actual speeds undertaken by traffic travelling along this highway.
-The results of the survey will thereafter determine what splays will be needed and whether the access can be sited in the location currently indicated.
-It should be noted that if the speed survey demonstrates that the splay will cross land outside of the applicant's ownership and therefore the 4 properties will have to be accessed from a road internal to the site, then an appropriate consultation period with neighbours and consultees will be required.
-To ensure that this matter can be fully addressed, prior to the issuing of a decision, it is requested that delegated authority be provided to the Planning Development Manager, solely on this matter, to allow for this issue to be fully addressed, without delaying the determination of this application. - 3.6 The design and layout of the internal road network of the site has now been agreed with the Highways Authority, following the submission of suitable tracking information to demonstrate the vehicles will be able to manoeuvre safely around the site.
+The volume and movement of traffic along Birmingham Road, Claypit Lane and Falkland Road will be particularly affected, with an increase in vehicles accessing and exiting the site from the new vehicular access points proposed to be formed within this area. - 3.3 Vehicular access into the site will be via 2 new points of entry, one from Birmingham Road, near opposite to the Travis Perkins building and the second from a new roundabout junction formed off Claypit Lane, to the north western edge of the site. - 3.4 The suitability of these points of access, from a highway safety viewpoint, have been considered by the Highways Authority, who consider that the Birmingham Road and roundabout accesses are appropriate to ensure safe access and egress to the site.
+Further precise details of the junctions are however necessary and as such, conditions requiring exact details and the provision of requisite visibility splays are recommended. - 3.5 A further access from Claypit Lane, proposed to serve 4 new dwellings was previously proposed as part of the application.
+However, the applicant subsequently undertook a speed survey along Claypit Lane, which demonstrated that suitable visibility splays, would cross land outside of the applicant's ownership.
+Evidently, this was unacceptable, as the applicant would not be able to ensure that fencing or planting is removed or maintained within the splay.
+As a consequence, these dwellings are now proposed to be served via a revised internal road layout. - 3.6 The design and layout of the amended internal road network of the site has now been agreed with the Highways Authority, following the submission of suitable tracking information to demonstrate that vehicles, including refuse lorries, will be able to manoeuvre safely around the site.
 In addition, appropriate surface finish materials are evidenced, suitable road widths and footpaths, along with measures to be installed to ensure that vehicle movements through the site will be limited to 20mph.
-The delivery of these features will be secured via the use of appropriate conditions.
+The delivery of these features will be secured via the use of appropriate conditions, as recommended.